 - i.
 "Banking Unit (BU)" shall have the same meaning as defined in section 2(1)(c) of the International Financial Services Centres Authority (Banking) Regulations, 2020 and referred to as or "IFSC Banking Unit (IBU)" in this Handbook. - ii.
 "Banking Company" means the Banking company of which the IBU is a branch. - iii.
 "Clients" means a Retail Client, Professional Client or Market Counterparty as defined in Client Classification (CLIC) Module of COB - iv.
-All other expressions unless defined herein shall have the same meaning as have been assigned to them under the Banking Regulation Act, 1949, the Reserve Bank of India Act, 1934 and the International Financial Services Centres Authority (Banking) Regulations, 2020 and any statutory modification or re-enactment thereto or as used in commercial parlance, as the case may be.
+"Global Administrative Office" shall have the same meaning as defined u/s 3 (da) of the IFSCA (Banking) Regulations, 2020 (as amended). - iv.(a) "Specified foreign currencies" means currencies as specified in the First Schedule to IFSCA (Banking) Regulations, 2020 (as amended). - All other expressions unless defined herein shall have the same meaning as have been assigned to them under the Banking Regulation Act, 1949, the Reserve Bank of India Act, 1934 and the International Financial Services Centres Authority (Banking) Regulations, 2020 and any statutory modification or re-enactment thereto or as used in commercial parlance, as the case may be.